ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

       TestExternalFiles.exe
       RM-Python-config.ini

-*  Edit the ini file in the working folder to specify the location of the RM file and the output report file.
+*  Edit the ini file in the working folder to specify the location of the RM database file and the output report file.
-   Some utility functions may be turned on or off.
+   Utility features may be turned on or off.
 The required edits should be obvious.
 The sample ini file is already configured with the most useful options turned on.
 (To edit, Open NotePad and drag the ini file onto the NotePad window.)